tomrar1290/DashboardTasmotaPlugs/README.md

 You need plugs with Tasmota firmware, where the host is configured to Java application mentioned above.

 ## Installation

+MQTT Broker
+Java
+Maven

+## Running Application

+You can run app simple with:

+    mvn spring-boot:run

 To be continued...